IBM-Cloud/docs-services/services/ArriaNLG/index.md

 ## Microservices
 **_Add the most frequently used small-scale linguistic features to your existing systems_**

 Microservices are NLG functions that you can use to make the reports you generate sound like they were written by human experts.
 Microservices handle the low-level detail of English so you don’t have to.
 For example, use the aOrAn microservice to make your system choose the correct article – either “a” or “an” based on what the following word sounds like.
-Use the pluralNoun microservice, to turn “profit” to “profits” or “child” to “children”.
+Or, use the pluralNoun microservice to turn “profit” to “profits” or “child” to “children”.
 Microservices make writing NLG systems easy.

 [**Learn more**](https://nlgapi.arria.com/){: new_window}